 Pack for Maximum Comfort

 Your Alaska itinerary will probably include stops in several different places.
-Many tours begin in Anchorage because of its large, modern airport and its reasonable driving distance from the cruise port in Seward.
-From there, you may travel to Fairbanks via Whittier and Valdez or head north to Talkeetna and Denali National Park and Preserve, then loop north and west to Fairbanks.
-Your itinerary may also include the 92-mile, six-hour bus trip into Denali National Park and Preserve, either to spend a day hiking and viewing Denali or to stay a night or two at one of the three lodges at the end of the Park Road.
+Many tours begin in Anchorage because of its large, modern airport and its reasonable driving distance from the Seward cruise port.
+From Anchorage, you may travel to Fairbanks via Whittier and Valdez or head north to Talkeetna and Denali National Park and Preserve, then loop north and west to Fairbanks.
+Your itinerary may also include the 92-mile, six-hour bus trip into Denali National Park and Preserve, either to spend a day hiking and viewing Denali or to stay a night or two at one of the lodges at the end of the Park Road.

-As you pack, keep comfort and safety in mind.
+As you pack, emphasize comfort and safety.
 Bring comfortable walking shoes, jeans, short- and long-sleeved shirts, rain gear, sun gear and a warm sweater or jacket for Northern Lights wakeup calls.
-If you are traveling during the height of summer, you will probably want to pack a pair of shorts, too.
+If you are traveling during the height of summer, you may want to pack a pair of shorts, too.

 Your shoes should be comfortable beyond compare.
-Bring walking shoes, hiking boots or whatever makes your feet feel wonderful on uneven, rocky, dusty ground.
+Bring broken-in walking shoes, hiking boots or whatever makes your feet feel wonderful on uneven, rocky ground.
 Wear them on the plane, because if you pack them, they will take up a lot of room in your suitcase.

 Contrary to popular belief, you don't need to wear a new outfit every day.
-Yes, you should change your underwear and socks, but you can re-wear shirts and jeans at least once during your trip.
+Change your underwear and socks daily, but you can re-wear shirts and jeans at least once during your trip.
 Depending on your itinerary, you may be able to do laundry, which will allow you to pack even lighter.

-Most hotels provide hair dryers; ask if you don't see one in your room, as some hotels keep loaner hair dryers at the check-in desk.
+Most hotels provide hair dryers.
+Ask if you don't see one in your room, as some hotels keep loaner hair dryers at the front desk.
 If you prefer to bring your own hairdryer, you can, but it's not an absolute necessity.

-People on your tour will not be cataloging your clothing choices each day.
+People on your tour will not be cataloging your daily clothing choices.
 They are far more interested in seeing wildlife, whales, the Northern Lights, and Denali.

 Pack Camera Equipment and Image Storage Devices